CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/sweet_dough.md

 Heat milk to 110 F in small saucepan over medium heat.

-Stir in 1 tbsp. sugar and yeast.
+Stir in 1 tbsp sugar and yeast.

 Let sit for 5 minutes.